Lehi, Utah: Economy

 Lehi has been transitioning from an agricultural economy to a technological economy.
 This first started with the lengthy construction of a DRAM microchip plant by Micron Technology, which eventually evolved into a NAND flash memory business called IM Flash Technologies that was founded by both Micron and the Intel Corporation with headquarters in Lehi.
 In 2013, 1 out of every 14 flash memory chips in the world was produced in Lehi.
-On June 30th, 2021, Texas Instruments announced that they would be purchasing this facility.
+On June 30, 2021, Texas Instruments announced that they would be purchasing this facility.

 Adobe Systems based one of its U.S. buildings in Lehi, which is home to about 900 employees.
 According to the Adobe website, "The team in Utah is focused on engineering, product development, sales, marketing, and operations for the industry-leading Adobe Marketing Cloud."

 IASIS Healthcare built Lehi's first hospital, which opened in June 2015.
 The company broke ground for the medical center in February 2014.
 The 23-acre campus houses a 40-bed, full-service facility with an emergency department, intensive care unit, medical imaging, cardiac lab, surgical suites, and labor and delivery.

+Vivint operates a five-story office building in Lehi where the majority of its engineering work takes place.

 Ancestry.com moved its headquarters from Provo to Lehi in May 2016.
 The headquarters building is located in The Corporate Center at Traverse Mountain.
+Its competitor MyHeritage also has an office in Lehi.

 Microsoft has an engineering department specializing in the next version of its MDOP (Microsoft Desktop Optimization Pack), code-named "Park City."
 Initially employing 100, Microsoft has built a second building to house its staff.
 Microsoft Southwest District is located at 3400 N. Ashton Blvd., Suite 300 Lehi, Utah 84043.

 Other Thanksgiving Park tenants are Oracle Corporation, Infusionsoft, Workfront, Vivint Solar, Agel Enterprises, DigiCert, Jolt and ProPay Inc.

-Multi-level marketing companies XanGo, Young Living, Younique, Nature's Sunshine Products also have offices in Lehi.
+Pyramid Schemes XanGo, Young Living, Younique, Nature's Sunshine Products also have offices in Lehi.

 Fixed wireless internet service provider (ISP) WeLink is based in Lehi.